Ramuji111/Stock-Market-Analysis/README.md

-# StockStream
+# Stock Market Analysis

-StockStream is a Streamlit web application that allows users to visualize stock performance comparisons, real-time stock prices, and stock price predictions using yFinance and Prophet libraries.
+Stock Market Analysis is a Streamlit web application that allows users to visualize stock performance comparisons, real-time stock prices, and stock price predictions using yFinance and Prophet libraries.

 ## Features